 The current solution suffers from performance issues

-Obviously, high performance isn’t Visual Basic forte, thus companies look for some alternative backend solutions instead of physical or dedicated servers.
+Obviously, high performance isn’t Visual Basic forte.
+Thus, companies look for some alternative backend solutions instead of physical or dedicated servers.

 3 Approaches to Transfer a Desktop Visual Basic App to a Web App Safely

-What can you do to make your Visual Basic software web friendly?
+What can you do to make your Visual Basic software web-friendly?

 #1 Extend with C# capabilities

 So as not to fully recreate the app in the new environment and violate its initial structure, you can leave the original application as it is (plus fixing minor bugs) and plug in extra functionality.
-It means use C# (we already mentioned the excellent compatibility of Visual Basic and C# — unlike Visual Basic, C# is developed and supported) to:
+It means using C# (we already mentioned the excellent compatibility of Visual Basic and C# — unlike Visual Basic, C# is developed and supported) to:

 1) add new features to the current desktop solution.
 In a split with modern .NET parts, the existing VB app is partially available on the web.

 2) plug in the web interface.
-It’s more a comprehensive way to gain web presence as users will utilize web portals and pages.
+It’s a more comprehensive way to gain web presence as users will utilize web portals and pages.

 3) create a mobile app.
 Thanks to the API, parts of the Visual Basic system become available on mobile devices as well.
 All you need is qualified engineers who are able to connect the mobile app to the core of the existing system.